meeech1998/week2labs/Independent_Lab.md

 ### Step 1

-The fist step is to create two variables: `celsius` and `fahrenheit`.
+The first step is to create two variables: `celsius` and `fahrenheit`.
 One will hold the value of `celsius` and another will hold the value of `fahrenheit`.
 Assign these each the value of `0.0`.

 ### Step 2